haitranwang/chrome-extentions/dexscreener-auto-filter/README.md

 ### Tabs not opening automatically
 - Make sure you're on dexscreener.com with a supported chain
 - Check browser console for errors (F12)
-- Ensure maximum tabs limit is not reached
 - Verify cooldown period hasn't expired
 - Try reloading the page